-That unfortunately was the 8th month in a row where there has been a negative reading.
+That, unfortunately, was the 8th month in a row where there has been a negative reading.

 This reflects the severity of the impact Brexit has placed on the UK housing market.
 However, with the reduced level of buyers during this uncertain period, this has forced the hand of house seller to simply reduce their asking prices in order to trigger responses and increases in enquiries and prospective buyers.

-To put this into perspective, I recently valued a flat which was part of a large-scale luxury development, that was placed on the market in the end of 2017.
+To put this into perspective, I recently valued a flat which was part of large-scale luxury development, that was placed on the market at the end of 2017.
 One of the flats that I valued, sold in April 2019 for 35% less than its asking price in 2017.
 Most importantly, the reduction in value was reflected through the general decline in values in that particular area over the course of 12 – 18 months.

 Staying on the impact this has had on the London market, in 2018 there was a record low on the level of transactions in London in over a decade, with a nationwide growth being at its slowest, 0.1% year on year, since Brexit was declared.

 In this particular year, it is important to note that the affordability of properties in the market will not be as important as buyer confidence.
-However, such uncertainty has now placed a positive impact on interest rates, keeping them low and allowing home owners to re-mortgage their properties with ease.
+However, such uncertainty has now placed a positive impact on interest rates, keeping them low and allowing homeowners to re-mortgage their properties with ease.

 In my overall opinion, the uncertainty amongst UK and EU investors will continue to dictate the level of transactions, house prices and housebuilders across the board.